The House Through the Years

-One of the things that struck me when I went through the slides the first time was how much our house changed over the years.
+One of the things that struck me most when I first went through the slides was how much our house changed over time.

-John – “I endeavor to walk downtown at least twice per week.
-A regular route – 12th to P, Left on “P” to 9th.
-9th along the Park Strip to “G” to 5th.
-East on “5” to Cook Inlet Book Company.
+“I endeavor to walk downtown at least twice per week.
+A regular route—12th to ‘P,’ left on ‘P’ to 9th.
+9th along the Park Strip to ‘G’ to 5th.
+East on 5th to Cook Inlet Book Company.
 Cross 5th Avenue to the Penney Mall.
 Walk up two flights and then one flight via escalator to the Food Court.
 Have a cup of coffee while perusing the New York Times I have picked up at the Book Company.
 I take the same general route home.”

 First summer